[3.12] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 Incidentally, cold damage has some defensive benefits by chilling enemies so they hit us less often, and freezing and shattering corpses to avoid nasty on-death effects.
 But mostly we're in it for the big, meaty damage increases.

 To enjoy playing Animate Weapon, a custom loot filter is STRONGLY RECOMMENDED!
-This reduces the number of times casting Bladefall, as you can animate weapons that drop in a zone.
+Feel free to use mine.

 Custom Loot Filter for Animate Weapon

 Normal rarity weapons we might want to animate will be hidden by default for most loot filters.
-I'd strongly recommend a custom filter because the pace of play is much better when you animate weapons off the ground instead of trying to generate all of them yourself with Bladefall.
+I'd strongly recommend a custom filter because the pace of play is much better when you animate weapons off the ground instead of trying to generate all weapons yourself with Bladefall.

 - Leveling Version (should be good up until red maps)